akshata-jadha-v/website/lists/README.md

 For example:
 1) HTML is like the structure of your notebook; it helps organize things.

-2)CSS is like adding cool colors and styles to your notebook.
+2) CSS is like adding cool colors and styles to your notebook.

 3) JavaScript is like giving your notebook superpowers, making it do fun things.